|Academic Year of Entry||2020/21|

 |Deputy Programme Leader||

-The programme provides comprehensive training and internship opportunities to prepare students to establish competitive advantages in financial careers such as asset management, investment banking, and risk management, as well as for further advanced studies.
+Computational Finance stream provides comprehensive training and internship opportunities to prepare students to establish competitive advantages in financial careers such as asset management, investment banking and risk management, as well as further advanced studies.

-More than half of our undergraduate students embark on a Student Exchange or Overseas Summer Programme.
-For the latter, students may participate in English immersion courses, which include components such as volunteer placements, homestays and cultural activities in Australia, Canada, New Zealand and the USA.
-Service Learning participants also provide voluntary services in less developed areas such as the Philippines, Thailand, Mongolia, Sri Lanka and Laos in summer.
-The Study Abroad Programme allows students to experience a semester abroad on a fee-paying basis and is credit transferrable.
+Students may participate in English immersion courses, which include components such as volunteer placements, homestays and cultural activities in Australia, Canada, New Zealand and the USA.
+Service Learning participants also provide voluntary services in less developed areas such as the Philippines, Thailand, Mongolia, Sri Lanka and Laos.

 Young Scholars Programme

-To nurture our undergraduate students to become outstanding future leaders in the region and the world, our Young Scholars Programme offers the following:
+To nurture BBA students to become outstanding future leaders in the region/world, our Young Scholars Programme offers the following:

 |Q.||What is the non-JUPAS admission quota?|